 |View from Main Street||View from the Delnabo road|

 John Anderson chanced upon the property in 1936 while holidaying at Tomintoul and was greatly taken with both the house and the village.
 The property had originally been a shooting lodge, later becoming the home of the local doctor who had used its two front rooms for a surgery, waiting area and dispensary.

 The house was large and spacious, with generous bay windows to the front and a sunny, glass conservatory on the south-east.
 The first floor had a number of large bedrooms with two shared bathrooms and a WC on the half-landing.
 Upstairs there were two or three attic bedrooms.
 A fenced yard enclosed several out-buildings, including garages, storage sheds, wash-room and even hen houses and laying sheds.

-After the death of John Anderson, in 1955, the hotel continued being run by John's widow.
+After the death of John Anderson, in 1955, the hotel was run by John's widow.
 In 1959, the hotel was sold and renamed the White Heather Hotel.
-That hotel was badly damaged by fire in 1984 and the building was demolished.
+That hotel was badly damaged by fire in 1984 and the building was subsequently demolished.

 |Site of Tomnabat Hotel - 1998||Main Street - 1998|